capactio/website/docs/example/rocketchat-installation.md

    ![AWS Dashborad - nodes](./assets/nodes.png)
    ![AWS Dashboard - worker](./assets/worker.png)
    ![AWS Dashboard - instance](./assets/instance.png)

-1. Open the RocketChat site again using provided host during RocketChat installation.
+1. Open the Rocket.Chat site again using provided host during Rocket.Chat installation.
 It should be still accessible.

-    > **NOTE**: Depending on which node will be deleted and to which RocketChat Pod you are connected, it may take up to 30 seconds for Kubernetes to change configuration.
+    > **NOTE**: Depending on which node will be deleted and to which Rocket.Chat Pod you are connected, it may take up to 30 seconds for Kubernetes to change configuration.
 During that time RocketChat may not be available.

 ### Clean-up

 >⚠️ **CAUTION:** This removes all resources that you created.